 - Select “Windows Security” from the list of options provided by the “Tablet button.”
 After doing so, hit the “Change” button.

 - Choose “Log On” from the list of options under “Press.”
-The action that you want the button to do may then be defined using this.
+The action you want the button to do may be defined using this.

 - Tap “Ok” twice, and then shut any open Windows that are still visible.
 The preparations have now been completed.
 You may verify that the configuration is correct by opening the Windows sign-in display on your tablet by tapping the “Windows Security” button.